Loan Modification, Disputes, and Workouts

 If you are struggling to make your monthly mortgage payments or have fallen behind, you may be at risk of losing your home.
 But depending on the circumstances, you may be eligible for a loan modification, which can make it easier to stay on top of your mortgage payments and avoid foreclosure.

 A loan modification is a change made to the terms of an existing loan by a lender.
-It may involve an agreement in the form of rate reductions, fixing the interest rate, extending the term of the loan, and reducing the principle, or maybe a combination of all of the above.
+It may involve an agreement in the form of rate reductions, fixing the interest rate, extending the term of the loan, and reducing the principal, or maybe a combination of all of the above.

 Most successful loan modification processes are negotiated with the help of an experienced attorney and team of experts.
 Sternberg Law Group has been modifying loans for years.
 Our mortgage modification attorneys are experts at securing loan modifications for our clients that help to make their loans work for them, saving them from losing their home and ending up in financial ruin.